2892510130/PLG/Cpp/MultiThread/Readme.md

 - fetch_add will return value before add
 - release -> write in same thread / read-modify-write in any order in any thread -> acquire, release sync with acquire
     - for any release model of atomic M, any read-modify-write with any model can read the latest M.
+- std::condition_variable only work one std::unique_lock<std::mutex>, but std::condition_variable_any works on any
+lock meets BasicLockable requirement.

 Principle:
 1. first use seq_cst order, then optimize.